You can review and take action on individual Ad Exchange ads that have served to your inventory.

 - Sign in to Google Ad Manager.

-Select the Most impressions to see all ads ranked by the number of impressions they've received in the last 30 days.
-Ads must have received at least a small number of impressions to be eligible for review.
+In the Ad review center, make sure the "Status" filter is set to "Allowed."
+This will show a list of the unreviewed ads that have appeared on your site in the last 30 days.
+Note that ads must have received at least a small number of impressions to be eligible for review.

-Look through the ads.
-You can click an ad to see more details.
-The detailed view allows you to preview the ad and information like size, type, destination URL, Google Ads account or ad network, etc.
+Click an ad to view more details.
+The detailed view allows you to view the ad and information like size, type, destination URL, Google Ads account or ad network, and so forth.

-Review specific ads
+Find specific ads

 You can type in the search bar or use the filtering options to find ads in the Ad review center.